dncoyote/interview-guides/Notes/CoreJava.md

 dynamic method
 Function keyword in java
 ---
-What is Statelessness in restful api design?
-What is API Versioning
 Difference between OAuth and Basic Authentication
 What to do when DDOS attack happens in RestAPI
 What is Hibernate proxy